ibuetler/p3s-log-aggregation/Tutorial.md

 in the access.log, every log entry is on one single line.
 In the forensic.log you will find log entries in between the forensicID.
 Such a log entry starts with the +<number> and closes with -<number>

 ### Step 3: Create your Python3 Workspace using pipenv
-Please run the following commands (e.g. Hacking-Lab LiveCD) to setup your python3 environment using pipenv.
+Please run the following commands (e.g. Hacking-Lab LiveCD) to set up your python3 environment using pipenv.

 ```
 mkdir -p /opt/git